johnhlam/ood-animator-project/resources/README.md

 ### TimerControllerImpl
 The TimerControllerImpl class implements the IController interface as well as the ActionListener interface.
 Like the TextControllerImpl, it stores exactly one IView and one IModel, which cannot be changed.
 Unlike the TextControllerImpl, it also stores a timer, a tick rate (in ticks/second), and a current tick.
 The timer is initialized with the tick rate (converted to milliseconds/tick), and this controller itself as the action listener.
 This class supports being able to change the tick rate, and if the tick rate is changed, the timer is adjusted accordingly.
 When the run method is called, the timer starts, and the controller begins relaying information between the model and view so that the view can draw an new image at every tick.

 We choose to create two separate controller classes because we felt that the differences between the visual view and the text-based views (text and svg) were too great to create a controller that could run both types of views effectively.
 The greatest distinction between the visual and text-based views were that the visual view required a timer that would allow it to be redrawn at every tick, while the text views did not.
 The text-based views needed to be played only once to generate their respective outputs, while the visual view needed to be played continuously to generate a smooth animation.
 Since the views were so different, we created a TextControllerImpl that would only be run once, and a TimerControllerImpl that would be run continuously once the timer started.

 ## The View

 ### IView
+The IView interface is used to represent the "view" of an animation of shapes.
+Implementing classes should be able to process a given list of shapes into some kind of "view".
+The view does not necessarily have to represent the animation with images- it may choose to represent it using text or some other medium.
+It contains three methods that should be offered by implementing classes:
+1. A way to adjust the canvas size (by setting it to given values),
+2. A way to set the maximum window size (although not all implementations may choose to support this).
+3. A way to generate some type of output.
+This output can vary from implementation to implementation, but can range from a visual representation, to a textual representation.

 ### ATextualView
+ATextualView is an abstract class that implements the IView abstract class.
+It represents a view that outputs text in some form (be it by terminal, or by file).
+It stores the lowest x and y values of the canvas, and its width and height.
+It also stores an Appendable (which is final), to which textual output can be appended.
+Since it stores an Appendable, it is capable of outputting to various locations, such as a file (using some type of writer), or to the terminal (via System.out).
+It implements the method (from the interface) that adjusts the canvas size, as well as the method that sets the maximum window size (throwing an error in the latter case).
+It leaves the method for generating output to extending classes, as each class may have different formats for the text.

 ### TextView
+TextView is a class that extends the ATextualView abstract class.
+It stores no extra fields, and relies on the abstract class for storing information.
+It implements the play(List<IReadOnlyShape>) method (the method that generates output), by using each shape's print method (delegating to each shape), formats it according to the assignment's specifications, and appends it to the Appendable in the abstract class.
+See the assignment or Javadocs for details on how exactly the text is formatted.

 ### SVGView
+SVGView is a class that extends the ATextualView abstract class.
+Along with the fields in the abstract class, it also stores a tick rate in ticks/second so that ticks for each animation can be converted into milliseconds, as the format requires.
+It implements the play(List<IReadOnlyShape>) using a few helper methods that ultimately format the text according to the [SVG documentation](https://www.w3.org/TR/SVG11/) and append it to the Appendable in the abstract class.

 ### VisualView
 ### IAnimationPanel
 ### AnimationPanel

 ## The Excellence (main) class
+** Talk about closing here **

 ### Misc.
 More minute details of the implementation (rules for constructing a shape or model, when smaller exceptions are thrown, how processes are coded, etc) are documented appropriately in the actual code.